Many dog owners face the common problem – dogs that pull on the leash.

 Durability is a very important factor when it comes to leashes for dogs that pull.
-These leashes have to be strong or your dog may be able to break it when he pulls.
+These leashes have to be strong, or your dog may be able to break them when he pulls.

-If you like to take your dog for a walk at night, early morning or in low-lit conditions, pay attention to the visibility of the leash to ensure your dog’s safety.
-When you choose the leash, go with one that’s made from reflective material or on that has LED lights on it.
+If you like to take your dog for a walk at night, early morning, or in low-lit conditions, pay attention to the visibility of the leash to ensure your dog’s safety.
+When you choose the leash, go with one that’s made from reflective material or one that has LED lights on it.

-However, if the leash you like isn’t reflective or includes LED lights, you can still get it and buy LED light separately and weave them into the leash yourself.
-Alternatively, you can simply use a light up collar which is the most convenient way to ensure dog's visibility.
+However, if the leash you like isn’t reflective or includes LED lights, you can still get it and buy LED lights separately and weave them into the dog leash yourself.
+Alternatively, you can simply use light up collar, which is the most convenient way to ensure the dog's visibility.